 We provide a link indexing service.
 What this does is help SEO’s and agencies get their links indexed by Google.
 We had noticed that we were on page 1 for the search term “Google Indexer”.
 When we checked Google it returned the search volume as 1900 (United States search volume) for that term.
 Not too shabby.
 But why weren’t we seeing nearly that much traffic?

 The reason we weren’t seeing any traffic is that the term was grouped into a close variant.
 The search volume we were seeing was actually for the search term “google index”.
 This could have been a big problem if we had spent time and money securing that ranking.

 Close Variants in Action

 To show you this in detail here is a search we did in keyword planner for the search term “google indexer” at the time.

 Google didn’t even return the word “google indexer”.
 It only shows volume for the keyword “google index”.
-This is close variants in action.
+These are close variants in action.
 These are two different keywords with 2 different search volumes, but Google will now only show 1 search volume for both of them.

 Let’s go back to that original example.
 The keywords “SEO” and “Search Engine Optimization”.
 Take a look at what happens when I try and get the search volume for the keyword “search engine optimization”.